relativty/Relativty/README.md

 # Building the hardware

 Now what you need to do is 3D-print the hardware; if needed you can change any models with provided Source Files.
-You will need to print the following:
+You will need to print the following :

+⚠️ **The <a href="https://github.com/relativty/Relativ/tree/TheYxxy-distro">Yxxy Distro</a>features a much better headset.
+Everything is explained nicely so please use it ! **

 * Relativ_headset_structure.STL x1
 * box_Arduino_DUE.stl x1
 * box_lens_1.STL x2 ⚠️